School of Society and Culture

 Full-time

 Do you wish to become a driving force for a better and more just world?
 We inform, support and promote those looking to become innovators, pioneers and leaders of societal change.
 Educators can have a lasting impact on people’s lives.
-Whether you are interested in teaching, professional and personal development, social justice including special needs, equality, diversity and inclusion, working in the social or care industries, community development and creativity this is the course for you.
+Whether you are interested in teaching, professional and personal development, social justice including special needs, equality, diversity and inclusion, working in the social or care industries or in community development, this is the course for you.

 Careers with this subject